mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 used to.

-Once I got acquainted with the languages, I went shopping for “crates” (which is how the modules are called in Rust) here:
+Once I got acquainted with the languages, I went shopping for “crates” (which is what the modules are called in Rust) here:
 [https://www.arewewebyet.org/](https://www.arewewebyet.org/).

 Lately I have a bit of a dislike for object–relational mappings (ORM),